tokiwong/vegapull/README.md

 Usage: vegapull [OPTIONS] <COMMAND>

 Commands:
-  packs        Get the list of all existing packs cards        Get all cards within the given pack interactive  Launch into interactive mode help         Print this message or the help of the given subcommand(s)
+  packs   Get the list of all existing packs cards   Get all cards within the given pack images  Download all card images for a given pack inter   Launch into interactive mode help    Print this message or the help of the given subcommand(s)

 Options:
   -l, --language <LANGUAGE>  Language to use for the data [default: english] [possible values: chinese-hongkong, chinese-simplified, chinese-taiwan, english, english-asia, japanese, thai]